peter21581/Hackintosh_Z390_Aorus_Pro_WiFi/README.md

 ### Make macOS Drive Bootable

 1. Mount the EFI partition of `Macintosh SSD` and copy over the entire EFI directory from the USB drive
+2. Shutdown the computer
+3. Install 5700XT and connect the Display Port to your monitor
-2. Restart the computer and select the internal drive (Samsung 970 Evo) as the default BIOS boot device
+4. Boot up the bios setting and select the internal drive (PNY 2TB M2M SLOT) as the default BIOS boot device
-3. Select `Boot macOS from Macintosh SSD` from the Clover menu
+5. Select `Boot macOS from Macintosh SSD` from the Clover menu
-4. You should now have a bootable macOS installation!
+6. You should now have a bootable macOS installation!

 _Note: You can now remove the USB drive but keep it handy for debugging issues with your Hackintosh._